linux-rdma/rdma-core/Documentation/stable.md

 To do that, the creator of the branch should run
 ```
-./buildlib/cbuild build-images travis
+./buildlib/cbuild build-images azp
 mkdir ABI
 touch ABI/.gitignore
 git add ABI/.gitignore
 git commit -m "ABI Files"
-./buildlib/cbuild pkg travis
+./buildlib/cbuild pkg azp
 git add ABI/*
 git commit --amend
 ```

-'cbuild pkg travis' will fail as the ABI verification step files, but it will produce the ABI reference files.
+'cbuild pkg azp' will fail as the ABI verification step files, but it will produce the ABI reference files.

 Note that the ABI directory must NOT be committed at any point in the master branch.